jupyterhub/jupyterhub/docs/source/upgrading.md

 3. Upgrade JupyterHub
 4. Upgrade the database using run `jupyterhub upgrade-db`

-Let's take a closer look at each step in the upgrade process.
+Let's take a closer look at each step in the upgrade process as well as some additional information about JupyterHub databases.

 ### Backup